SocialQu/Branding/business/landing-site/Copywrite.md

 * **Can I see a demo email?**
 Sure, send me an email to santiago@branding.gq title SocialQ demo and I will forward you a Demo.

+* **What access do I give by signing up with Twitter?**
+Read access to your Twitter metrics.
+I will not be able to post on your behalf or access your DMs.
+You can cancel the access at any time :)